adobe/spectrum-web-components/packages/theme/README.md

 ## Embedding themes

 There are a few cases where it is necessary to embed one theme within another.
-For example, if you have an application that is using a dark theme that is previewing or editing content that will be displayed in a light theme.
+For example, if you have an application that is using a dark theme with a left to right text direction that is previewing or editing content that will be displayed in a light theme with a right to left text direction.

 ```html
 <style type="text/css">